 The Audi A3 is the cheapest car here to buy.
 Entry-level SE versions undercut the A-Class by a few hundred pounds and the BMW by more than £1,500.
 All A3s come with alloy wheels, xenon headlights, automatic wipers and cruise control as standard.
 Plenty of buyers will be willing to spend a little extra for edgier Sport and S-Line models, however.

-The 1 Series comes with BMW’s brilliant iDrive infotainment system and a 6.5-inch display as standard.
-All models offer DAB digital radio, sat nav and Bluetooth connectivity while a larger 8.8-inch screen with 3D maps is also available.
+The BMW comes with the firm’s brilliant iDrive infotainment system and a 6.5-inch display as standard.
+All 1 Series models offer DAB digital radio, sat nav and Bluetooth connectivity while a larger 8.8-inch screen with 3D maps is also available.

 Audi A3 vs BMW 1 Series vs Mercedes A-Class styling